Angela Borden | Sep 4, 2020

 It’s an optional benefit offered on certain (not all) trip protection plans that allow you to cancel your trip for any reason not otherwise covered.

 If you choose CFAR, you will pay an increased amount for your insurance.
-Most Cancel for Any Reason benefits can bump the cost of your trip insurance plan up by 40 or 50 percent.
+Based on our research, most Cancel for Any Reason benefits can bump the cost of your trip insurance plan up by 40 or 50 percent.
 Why?
 Because you’re now buying a plan with much wider coverage for trip cancellation.

 Instead of being limited to cancelling your trip for a specified number and list of triggers, you can now cancel for any reason you want.
 If your mom’s best friend’s uncle’s cousin became ill, you could cancel your trip.
 If you no longer wish to be in the same room with your traveling companion, let alone the same hotel room, you can cancel.